jackdewinter/pymarkdown/docs/rules/rule_md042.md

 ### Correct Scenarios

-This rule does not trigger if any non-whitespace text is present within the URI portion of the link:
+This rule does not trigger if any non-whitespace text is present within the URI part of the link:

 ````Markdown
 [link](a)